AF-algebras and topology of mapping tori: Preliminaries

-where $b_i=(b^{(i)}_1,\dots, b^{(i)}_{n-1})^T$ is a vector of the non-negative integers, $I$ the unit matrix and ${\Bbb I}=(0,\dots, 0, 1)^T$.
-An $AF$-algebra given by the Bratteli diagram with the incidence matrices $B_i$ will be called {\it associated} to foliation ${\cal F}$; we shall denote such an algebra by ${\Bbb A}_{\cal F}$.
+where $b_i=(b^{(i)}_1,\dots, b^{(i)}_{n-1})^T$ is a vector of non-negative integers, $I$ the unit matrix and ${\Bbb I}=(0,\dots, 0, 1)^T$; the $b_i$ are obtained from $\theta$ by the Euclidean algorithm, see [Bernstein 1971] \cite{B}, pp.2-3 for details.
+An $AF$-algebra given by the Bratteli diagram with the incidence matrices $B_i$ (and unital homomorphisms $M_i\to M_{i+1}$) will be called {\it associated} to the foliation ${\cal F}$; we shall denote such an algebra by ${\Bbb A}_{\cal F}$.
+Taking another basis of the Plante group $P({\cal F})$ gives an $AF$-algebra which is stably isomorphic to ${\Bbb A}_{\cal F}$; this is an algebraic recast of the main property of the Jacobi-Perron fractions.
+It is known, that the Bratteli diagram defines the $AF$-algebra up to an isomorphism [Bratteli 1972] \cite{Bra1}; by ${\Bbb A}_{\cal F}$ we mean the isomorphism class.
 Note, that if ${\cal F}'$ is a measured foliation on a manifold $M$ and $f:N\to M$ is a submersion, the induced foliation ${\cal F}$ on $N$ is a measured foliation.
-We shall denote by ${\cal MF}ol$ a category of all manifolds with measured foliations (of fixed codimension), whose arrows are submersions of the manifolds; by ${\cal M}_0{\cal F}ol$ we understand a subcategory of ${\cal MF}ol$, consisting of manifolds, whose foliations have a unique transverse measure.
-Let ${\cal R}ng$ be a category of the $AF$-algebras given by {\it convergent} Jacobi-Perron fractions (\ref{eq1}), so that the arrows of ${\cal R}ng$ are the stable homomorphisms of the $AF$-algebras.
+We shall denote by ${\cal MF}ol$ the category of all manifolds with measured foliations (of fixed codimension), whose arrows are submersions of the manifolds; by ${\cal M}_0{\cal F}ol$ we understand a subcategory of ${\cal MF}ol$, consisting of manifolds, whose foliations have a unique transverse measure.
+Let ${\cal R}ng$ be the category of the (isomorphism classes of) $AF$-algebras given by {\it convergent} Jacobi-Perron fractions (\ref{eq1}), so that the arrows of ${\cal R}ng$ are the stable homomorphisms of the $AF$-algebras.
 By $F$ we denote a map between ${\cal M}_0{\cal F}ol$ and ${\cal R}ng$ given by the formula ${\cal F}\mapsto {\Bbb A}_{\cal F}$.
-Notice, that $F$ is correctly defined, since foliations with the unique measure unfold into a convergent Jacobi-Perron fraction; this assertion follows from \cite{Bau1}. \begin{lem} The map $F: {\cal M}_0{\cal F}ol\longrightarrow {\cal R}ng$ is a functor, which sends any pair of induced foliations to a pair of stably homomorphic $AF$-algebras. \end{lem}
+Notice, that $F$ is correctly defined, since foliations with the unique measure have the convergent Jacobi-Perron fractions; this assertion follows from [Bauer 1996] \cite{Bau1}. \begin{lem} The map $F: {\cal M}_0{\cal F}ol\longrightarrow {\cal R}ng$ is a functor, which sends any pair of induced foliations to a pair of stably homomorphic $AF$-algebras. \end{lem}